erizov/Professor/semester_7/lecture_39_operating_systems/process_scheduling/README.md

 **Scoring**: If you can answer 6+ questions confidently, you've mastered this atechnique

-## Algorithm Visualization
+## Strategy Visualization

-*Visual dOperationfor Process Scheduling would be added here* *Consider using online visualization tools or drawing step-by-step execution*
+*Visual dOperationfProcedureess Scheduling would be added here* *Consider using online visualization tools or drawing step-by-step execution*

 ## Practice Exercises